MTG/Ismir2018TutorialNotebooks/README.md

 * formExpSubsets4ModeRecognition.ipynb: forms the subsets by grouping recordings with respect to mode or rhythm mode while also checking available files (ex: tonic annotation) for the recording
 * symbolicDataPro_symbTr.ipynb: accessing pieces in a specific form and makam from the Turkish Makam Music Symbolic Data Collection (SymbTr), reading a specific a section of the form and ploting the melodic curves

-The presentation files will also be shared soon within this repository.
+The presentation files are available on: https://www.upf.edu/web/mtg/non-western-music-tutorial.